LeanderBlume/kh_network_control_mac/README.md

-# kh_network_control_mac
+# SSC Control

-Mac and iOS app to control Neumann KH series speakers over the network.
+Mac and iOS app to control audio devices over the network using the SSC (Sennheiser Sound Control) v1 protocol.
+This notably includes some Neumann studio monitors.

-# How to test / install
+## How to test / install

 You can join the TestFlight beta by clicking this link: https://testflight.apple.com/join/DDQ7wrrS

 Core features should be working, but expect bugs, especially in the UI.

-# Screenshots (macOS)
+## Screenshots (macOS)

 <img width="200" alt="Screenshot 2026-03-19 at 23 19 25" src="https://github.com/user-attachments/assets/9cdb6077-33a4-4ded-986a-7fcbd107823b" />